Nek5000/nekRS_doc/source/quickstart.rst

 Before You Begin...
 -------------------

-It is recommended that the user have basic familiarity with Linux or another Unix-based OS.
+This guide assumes basic familiarity with Linux (or another Unix-like OS) and common ``bash`` commands.
-The instructions provided in the quickstart guide and the tutorials use basic bash commands and assume the user has this knowledge.
-The instructions below are specific to building on your local system (your desktop or laptop).
+The steps below target building *nekRS* on a local machine (desktop or laptop).
+A GPU is not required.

 .. note::

    Specific instructions for installing on select :term:`HPC` systems can be found `here <https://github.com/Nek5000/nekRS_HPCsupport>`_.

-Before you begin installing note the following **requirements** for *nekRS*:
+Before you begin, note the following **requirements** for *nekRS*:

 .. mdinclude:: _includes/README.md
    :start-line: 32